synnaxlabs/synnax/pluto/CONTRIBUTING.md

 imports we use in different sections of the codebase.
 To help with this, we've established a "case-convention" for modules that are safe to be used in web-workers.

-Uppercase modules, like the `Use` module above, are **only** usable in the main thread, and are uppercase to satisfy the `jsx` compiler.
+Uppercase modules, like the `Button` module above, are **only** usable in the main thread, and are uppercase to satisfy the `jsx` compiler.
 Lowercase modules, like the `color` module are safe to be used in both the main and worker threads.

 This means that we **often have modules with the same name, but different casing**.
 For example, the `Color` module contains React components like the `Color.Picker` and